BardicDefense/purple-hack/spells.md

 - Fear — This operates as an extra-strong Fear spell, with a target of Willpower 20.
-- Hopelessness — All creatures are affected and are overcome with dejection unless they make a Very Hard (Arc) save.
+- Hopelessness — All creatures are affected and are overcome with dejection unless they make a Willpower 17 save.
 Those affected will submit to the demands of any opponent, i.e. get out, surrender, etc. Roll 2d6 for the duration in turns, then 1d6: on a 1-2, those affected take no action, while on a 3-4 they turn back or retire from battle, as applicable (5-6 no additional